 Gets the error state of the terminated worker.

-that describes the error state of the current worker; undefined
+A string or Error that describes the error state of the current worker; undefined if the

 current worker was forcibly terminated via WorkerLike.terminate().